Baked Chickpea Burgers

 - 1 medium onion, minced

-- 1 large celery stalk, strings removed and diced
+- 2 large celery stalks, strings removed and diced

 - Salt and freshly ground pepper to taste

-Heat the oil in a medium-size skillet.
+Heat the oil in a medium skillet.
 Add the onion and sauté over medium heat until translucent.
-Add the carrot and celery and sauté until all the vegetables are tender and golden.
+Add the carrot, celery, and garlic, and sauté until all the vegetables are tender and golden.

 Combine the vegetable mixture with the remaining ingredients in a food processor.
 Pulse on and off until the mixture is evenly and finely chopped, but don’t puree.

 Drop by 1/3 cup portions onto an oiled nonstick baking sheet (or better yet, a baking sheet lined with baking parchment) and flatten gently.
 Bake for 30 minutes, flipping each burger after 20 minutes.
 Serve on bread or rolls or on their own; either way, they’re made even more delicious with Quick Tartar Sauce, following.